TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/dhcpserverrole.md

 #### From the console: ####

-1. From the powershell prompt, query the roles of the machine to confirm DHCP role is installed.
+1. From the PowerShell prompt, query the roles of the machine to confirm DHCP role is installed.
 ```
 get-windowsfeature DHCP
 ```